 Human Enhancement

-First published Tue Apr 7, 2015; substantive revision Wed May 15, 2019
+First published Tue Apr 7, 2015; substantive revision Thu Nov 13, 2025

 1. Introduction

-• cosmetic surgery and the use of biosynthetic growth hormone to increase stature (Miller, Brody and Chung, 2000; Little, 1998; White, 1993; Conrad and Potter, 2004),
+• cosmetic surgery (Miller, Brody and Chung, 2000; Little, 1998),

-• “blood doping” and steroid use to improve athletic endurance and strength (Miah 2004; Murray 2009; Tolleneer, 2013),
+• the use of performance enhancing drugs to improve athletic endurance and strength (Miah 2004; Murray 2009; Tolleneer 2013; Devine 2023),

-• psychopharmaceutical approaches to increasing memory, elevating mood, and improving cognitive capacities (Elliott 1998; Whitehouse, et. al., 1997; Sandberg 2011; Glannon 2008; Levy, Douglas, Kahane, et. al. 2014a; Duncan 2016; Earp 2018), and
+• psychopharmaceutical approaches to increasing memory, elevating mood, and improving cognitive capacities (Elliott 1998; Whitehouse, et al. 1997; Savulescu, et al. 2011; Glannon 2011; Levy, Douglas, Kahane, et al. 2014a; Duncan 2016; Earp 2018, May 2023), and

-1.2 Background
+1.2 Brief Historical Background

 All of these contextual “back-stories” to the contemporary enhancement debates are worth exploring further.
 They have shaped contemporary thinking about and reactions to enhancement proposals and provide important cautionary tales to keep in mind when evaluating those proposals.
-At the same time, these back-stories bring their own assumptions and biases into the discussion, and can thereby complicate a fresh philosophical assessment.
+At the same time, these back-stories bring their own assumptions and biases into the discussion and can thereby complicate a fresh philosophical assessment.

 2. What are the Proper Limits of Health Care?

 While much of the enhancement ethics literature leans towards thought experiments set in the future, it is grounded in a set of important debates about how health care should be defined today.
-In these debates, the claim is often made that the distinction between using biomedical tools to combat human disease and attempting to use them to enhance human traits can provide practical guidance on a range of issues, including the limits of health professionals’ obligations (Miller, Brody and Chung 2000), the scope of health care payment plans (Daniels and Sabin 1994), and the prioritization of biomedical research protocols (Mehlman, Berg, Juengst and Kodish 2011).
+In these debates, the claim is often made that the distinction between using biomedical tools to combat human disease and attempting to use them to enhance healthy human traits can provide practical guidance on a range of issues, including the limits of health professionals’ obligations (Miller, Brody and Chung 2000), the scope of health care payment plans (Daniels and Sabin 1994), and the prioritization of biomedical research protocols (Mehlman, Berg, Juengst and Kodish 2011).
 In each of these cases, the line between treatment and enhancement is drawn to mark an upper boundary of professional and social obligations.
-Just as the concept of futile treatment is used to indicate the limits of a doctor’s obligations when further intervention no longer can achieve therapeutic goals, enhancement interventions are thought to fall outside health care’s proper domain of practice by going “beyond therapy” in pursuit of other non-medical goals.
+Just as the concept of futile treatment is used to indicate the limits of a doctor’s obligations when further intervention no longer can achieve therapeutic goals, enhancement interventions are thought to fall outside health care’s proper domain of practice by going “beyond therapy” in pursuit of other non-medical goals (Kass 2003).
 This means that patients have no role-related right to demand such services from health professionals, fair insurance coverage plans may exclude them, and those who do provide them bear a burden of justification for doing so that does not apply to “medically necessary” interventions.

-As a biomedical boundary marker, the distinction between treatment and enhancement has been enshrined in policies at both professional and governmental levels, and continues to inform much of the public discussion of new biomedical advances.
+As a biomedical boundary marker, the distinction between treatment and enhancement has been enshrined in policies at both professional and governmental levels and continues to inform much of the public discussion of new biomedical advances.
 However, this distinction is explicated in several different ways, which have different merits as boundary markers for biomedical research and practice.
 In fact, with philosophical scrutiny, the distinction often seems in danger of collapsing entirely under conceptual critiques even before the question of its moral merits is entertained.

-When it is used as a medical boundary concept, enhancement, like futility, plays both descriptive and normative roles.
+When it is used as a medical boundary concept, enhancement, like futility, plays both descriptive and ethical roles.
 To use these concepts, we need to be able to identify our efforts as either futile or enhancing and we need to know what the boundary means for going further.
-Part of the practical challenge for policy-makers is that for enhancement interventions, these descriptive and normative implications seem to be at cross-purposes.
+Part of the practical challenge for policymakers is that for enhancement interventions, these descriptive and moral implications seem to be at cross-purposes.
 While futile treatments do no good, enhancements are by definition and description improvements in personal welfare.
 Yet, the boundary function of calling them “enhancements” in health policy settings is to place them outside of sanctioned interventions.
 For a field dedicated to pursuing improved welfare for its patients, the fact that enhancements often look just like all the other improvements that health care strives to achieve makes it difficult to discern when an intervention transgresses the normative boundary that the concept purports to mark.

 2.1 Professional Domain Accounts